-national level.
+The provincial delegation of the National Statistics Institute (INE) did not provide the list of firms they have been using for regular data collection, or the updated list of firms that resulted from the recent enterprise census, CEMPRE, because, according to INE, the results of the recent census had not yet been published at national level.
 However, this explanation may not be entirely satisfactory because they did not even disclose the list of firms they had been using prior to CEMPRE for simple statistical purposes and, at national level, it is possible to obtain the list of firms obtained from CEMPRE, even if the whole set of data collected about such firms is not yet available.

 The difficulty in finding updated, consolidated and reliable information about firms, their location, contacts and area of activity seems to reflect, or at least to be part of, the consistent lack of articulation between organizations and coordination of information, which had been identified as a major problem of economic management in the province, either in PEP or by interviewees.
 It also seems to be part of what one provincial director defined as "mission crisis of the state" - in a (theoretically) liberalised economy, what is the role of the state and, in particular, what is the relationship between the state and firms?
-It also seems that business information has not been systematically used for any sort of strategic analysis and decision making, and that businesses rely more on information.
+It also seems that business information has not been systematically used for any sort of strategic analysis and decision making, and that businesses rely more on informal contacts, such that there is not enough pressure to improve organised information.